atomjump/medimage-co-nz-content-only/technical-guide.md

 ```

 Click the large icon to start taking photos, and they will appear after a few seconds on your PC.
 The default folder is C:\MedImage\photos, but it will also be copied to the folder you specify when you installed the MedImage server (or particularly for MedTech users, C:\mt32\attachments).

+You can then make the target Windows Server’s folders visible to client desktop PCs, usually via a ‘shared drive letter’.

 ## Further options